asteroid-lang/asteroid/index.md

 Asteroid is a modern, general-purpose programming language designed from the ground up with the user in mind.
 Its expressive syntax is easy to learn and seamlessly supports procedural, functional, and object-based programming.
 Its novel approach to pattern matching provides new solutions to old programming problems.

+Here are some example programs that highlight various aspects of Asteroid.

 ### Hello, World!

-Here is the obligatory ''Hello, World!'' program written in Asteroid,
+Simple things are simple.
+Here is the ''Hello, World!'' program written in Asteroid,
 ```
 load system io.
 println "Hello, World!".